Ermal Allen

-Ermal Glenn Allen (December 25, 1918 – February 9, 1988) was an American football quarterback and assistant coach.
+Ermal Glenn Allen (December 25, 1918 – February 9, 1988) was an American professional football quarterback and assistant coach.
 He grew up in Tennessee and attended the University of Kentucky, where he played basketball, track, golf, and football.
 After four years in the U.S. Army during World War II, Allen was drafted in 1947 by the Chicago Cardinals of the National Football League (NFL).
 He instead went to play for the Cleveland Browns of the competing All-America Football Conference, who won the league championship that year.